project-anacapa/submit_cs_harvest_python/README.md

 # submit_cs_harvest_python
-Scripts to harvest data from submit_cs using Python

-# submit_cs_harvest

-Scripts to get data out of legacy submit.cs into the form needed for project anacapa
+Scripts to harvest data out of legacy submit_cs into the form needed for project anacapa, using Python

 # Background info